 To avoid laundry room fires caused by dryers, follow these simple steps:

 - Clean the lint screen every time you’re done using it.

 What to Do In Case of Home Fire

 First of all, know how to operate a fire extinguisher safely.
 Always get out, stay out, and call 911 or your local emergency phone number.
 If heat, flames, or smoke block your exit routes, stay in a room with closed doors.
 Keep in mind to place a wet towel under the door if you can while calling the fire department.
 Open a window and wave a brightly-colored cloth or flashlight to signal for help.

 Unfortunately, the problems caused by fires don’t end even when the flames go out.
 The soot and smoke left behind remind you of the disaster that took place.
 Aside from exposure to residues that can be hazardous to your health, you need to clean up and restore what’s left, which you cannot do alone.
-Instead, contact a reliable and experienced fire restoration company right away.
+Instead, read more about this here.